 This skill walks you through 26 different yoga positions – perfect if you want to give yoga a try but can’t make it to a class or would rather practice at home first.

 This takes you through variations of the plank to strengthen different muscle groups.
 The plank is said to be one of the best exercises you can do for your waistline and improving your posture, but different versions work on your back, arms, hamstrings and glutes.

 Targeted at bodybuilders, powerlifters and crossfitters, this one plays motivational quotes from Pinterest and Instagram.

 This one instructs you to do one of eight exercises.
 You don’t know in advance which one you’ll get, so it’s great for mixing things up.

 Google Home speaker skills for health and fitness

 Like its Alexa equivalent, this skill will take you through a series of exercises for conditioning your core and other areas of your body.

 Offers a mix of cardio and strength training, for as little as seven minutes or as long as 60 minutes, step-by-step coaching, tips and motivation.

-If you’re planning on using tech to help you get into shape in 2019, there’s much more help and advice on our website.
-Start by discovering where you should buy a fitness tracker or a smartwatch.
+If you’re planning on using tech to help you get into shape in 2020, there’s much more help and advice on our website.
+Start by establishing whether you should buy a fitness tracker or a smartwatch.